 Colorado State University protects all participants in the complaint and grievance processes from retaliation.
 Per the Colorado State University Procedure for Resolution of Discrimination Complaints and the Colorado State University Sexual Harassment Policy, “No person shall restrain, interfere with, coerce, attempt to intimidate, or take any reprisal against a participant under these procedures.
 Failure to comply with this expectation may result in the imposition of University sanctions.”

-Retaliation is defined as adverse action(s) against an employee because he or she has made a charge, served as a witness, assisted, or participated in any manner in an investigation, grievance proceeding, or hearing concerning an unlawful employment practice.
+Retaliation is defined as adverse action(s) against an employee because they have made a charge, served as a witness, assisted, or participated in any manner in an investigation, grievance proceeding, or hearing concerning an unlawful employment practice.

 Per federal case law and regulatory agency guidance, there are three essential elements in a claim of retaliation:

 Protected activity is defined as opposition to discrimination including filing a complaint and/or participation in the complaint process.
 Anti-retaliation provisions make it unlawful to discriminate against any individual because they have opposed any practice made unlawful under the employment discrimination statutes and/or because they have made a charge, testified, assisted, or participated in any manner in an investigation, proceeding, hearing, or litigation.